 Offering year-round service, Seward Bus Line runs from Anchorage to Seward and back once daily.
 The bus leaves Anchorage at 2:00 pm each day and arrives in Seward at 5:00 pm, then returns to Anchorage at 9:30 am.

-Seward Bus Line operates seven days a week in the winter, and six days a week (closed Sundays) from September 16 through April 30.Β
+Seward Bus Line operates seven days a week in the winter, and six days a week (closed Sundays) from September 16 through April 30.

-For an additional $10, passengers can be picked up/dropped off at any Anchorage hotels or rental car companies, or the Anchorage airport.Β
+For an additional $10, passengers can be picked up/dropped off at any Anchorage hotels or rental car companies, or the Anchorage airport.

 Park Connection Motorcoach

-The Park Connection Motorcoach offers two daily departures from Anchorage to Seward in the summer season (mid-May through mid-September).
-The Seward Express leaves Anchorage at 7:00 am, while the Park to Park train departs at 3:00 pm.Β
+The Seward Express leaves downtown Anchorage at 7:00 am, while the Park to Park train departs at 3:00 pm.

-The Park to Park train runs from Seward all the way up to Denali (hence the name), so itβs easy to check both these Alaska national parks off your bucket list even without renting a car!
+The Park to Park train runs from Seward all the way up to Denali (hence the name), so it’s easy to check both these Alaska national parks off your bucket list even without renting a car!

 Flying to Seward

-Although Seward technically has its own airport, itβs exclusively for private/charter flights.
-That means for the vast majority of people, the closest you can get to Seward on a plane is flying into Ted Stevens International Airport in Anchorage.Β
+Although Seward technically has its own airport, it’s exclusively for private/charter flights.
+That means for the vast majority of people, the closest you can get to Seward on a plane is flying into Ted Stevens International Airport in Anchorage.

-Once you land, you can use any one of the transportation methods detailed in this guide to travel from Anchorage to Seward.Β
+Once you land, you can use any one of the transportation methods detailed in this guide to travel from Anchorage to Seward.

 Getting Around Seward